WHEN GIANTS ROAMED THE EARTH & IRON MEN RODE THEM

 THE GIANTS BECOME EXTINCT

 These three works bikes — the Monark, Lito and Husqvarna — came and went in the blink of an eye.
 By 1965, the writing was on the wall, and it was written in two-stroke premix.
 By 1966, if you didn’t have a two-stroke, you didn’t win.
 The era of the booming singles was over — not to return for 40 years.
 Most of these unbelievable bikes were sold cheap once they became obsolete.
 Some were dismembered for their parts, and some were left to rot.
 So few examples remained that the sport owes a debt of gratitude to the men who preserved them.
 Whatever their reasons for holding on to these pieces of classic iron, they did all of us a huge favor by preserving an important part of the golden era of motocross.
-In MXA’s case, Tom White’s “Early Years of Motocross Museum” had one of each that we could photograph.
+In MXA’s case, the late Tom White’s “Early Years of Motocross Museum” had one of each that we could photograph.

 You might also like